 Identify the researcher by a custom ‘state’ parameter

 This is used by some integrations for technical reasons.
 It does not appear on the sign in screen.

 A state parameter can be included with the authorize URL in order to identify the user, such as a unique sequence of numbers that translates to the user’s internal identifier within your system.
 The parameter does not affect the user’s experience, but it will be returned with the authorization code and can be used to identify the user or session.
 The state parameter is also returned if the user denies access.

 Please note that the state parameter has a 2000 character limit.

 Optionally, force sign-out

-You can log the user out if you are concerned they are multiple users on a single machine.
+You can log the user out if you are concerned there are multiple users on a single machine.

-If you are concerned with multiple users being on the same machine and not signing out between sessions, you can force a sign-out before starting the OAuth process.
-To force a sign-out, send the user to the page https://orcid.org/userStatus.json?logUserOut=true.
+If you are concerned with multiple users being on the same machine and not signing out between sessions, you can force them to re-authenticate during the OAuth process.
+Simply include

 ORCID skips authorization in certain circumstances.